-From contact lens solution and eyedrops to cosmetics and skin care products, we're the recipients of almost constant marketing techniques designed to make us feel unattractive and unhealthy.
-Beauty branding is one of the biggest markets in advertising, but the simple truth is that there are almost no chemical differences between the various products in this category.
+From contact lens solution and eyedrops to cosmetics and skin care products, there's no shortage of beauty brand marketing.
+However, the simple truth is that there are often few chemical differences between name brand and store brand products in this category.

-While some high-tech products like anti-aging creams may be patented, the majority of generic cosmetics and skincare lines are formulated in near-perfect replication of more expensive lines.
-Walmart's Equate line of health and beauty products is regularly singled out for its quality, and other store-brand generics can be as inexpensive as they are useful.
+Although some products, like anti-aging creams, are patented, the store brand versions are such close replications that Robinson recommends buying and trying them — and returning them if they don't live up to expectations.
+Walmart's Equate line of health and beauty products, for example, is regularly singled out for its quality, and other store-brand generics can be as inexpensive as they are useful.